henrytseng/angular-state-router/README.md

 StateRouter is designed to be used in a modular integration with:

 * StateView
-	* A nested view rendering engine
+	* A view rendering engine
 * StateLoadable
 	* A lazy loading scheme

 While not required, StateRouter was originally developed with Browserify.

 Install